-Online Workshop Information for 2020
+Online Workshop Information 2021

-For any questions, please reach out to us at email@example.com or at 617-495-4822.
+- Tech Troubleshooting.
+If you have any trouble joining the classes, please reach out to us at email@example.com or at 617-495-4822.

 In order to participate as seamlessly as possible in online courses, students will need the following:

-- A desktop or laptop computer with a webcam.
 Tablets and phones can be used as supplements, but students will need a fully functioning computer.
 We also recommend that students have a dedicated space for using a webcam where outside interruption can be minimized.

-- Stable internet access.
 A hard-wired ethernet connection is ideal, but strong wifi can be used as well.
 One workaround is to use a wifi range extender with an ethernet port, which should provide increased connectivity.

-- A pair of headphones with a microphone.
 Any basic option will work, but the microphone quality is the most important element.
 Many debaters prefer to use gamer headsets.

 The policy program will require the use of Microsoft Word.

-- Recommended but not required: a second monitor or screen and an external mouse.
+5. Recommended but not required: a second monitor or screen and an external mouse.